dlt-hub/dlt/docs/website/docs/getting-started.md

 conda install -c conda-forge dlt
 ```

-The commands above installs (or upgrades) the core library, in the example below we
+The commands above install (or upgrade) the core library, in the example below we
 use DuckDB as a destination so let's add a `duckdb` dependency:

 ```sh